EskiMojo14/safeway/README.md

 #### Custom storage

-If you want to use a different storage API, you can provide it.
+If you want to use a different storage instance, you can provide it.
 Should include `getItem`, `setItem` and `removeItem` methods.

 ```ts
 import { createStore } from "safeway";